AgileRL/AgileRL/docs/arena/index.rst

 Here is a list of additional methods provided by the :class:`~agilerl.arena.client.ArenaClient` for managing experiments.
 You can find the analogous CLI commands by running ``arena experiments --help``.

-- :meth:`~agilerl.arena.client.ArenaClient.list_experiments` — List all experiments in a project.
+- :meth:`~agilerl.arena.client.ArenaClient.list_experiments`: List all experiments in a project.
-- :meth:`~agilerl.arena.client.ArenaClient.list_checkpoints` — List saved checkpoints for an experiment.
+- :meth:`~agilerl.arena.client.ArenaClient.list_checkpoints`: List saved checkpoints for an experiment.
-- :meth:`~agilerl.arena.client.ArenaClient.resume_experiment` — Resume a stopped experiment with a new step budget.
+- :meth:`~agilerl.arena.client.ArenaClient.resume_experiment`: Resume a stopped experiment with a new step budget.
-- :meth:`~agilerl.arena.client.ArenaClient.stop_experiment` — Stop a running experiment.
+- :meth:`~agilerl.arena.client.ArenaClient.stop_experiment`: Stop a running experiment.
-- :meth:`~agilerl.arena.client.ArenaClient.download_experiment_metrics` — Download training metrics as CSV to a local file.
+- :meth:`~agilerl.arena.client.ArenaClient.download_experiment_metrics`: Download training metrics as CSV to a local file.
-- :meth:`~agilerl.arena.client.ArenaClient.deploy_agent` — Deploy a trained checkpoint to an inference endpoint.
+- :meth:`~agilerl.arena.client.ArenaClient.deploy_agent`: Deploy a trained checkpoint to an inference endpoint.

 .. _arena_deployment: